kivy/kivy/doc/sources/guide/packaging-ios.rst

 #.
 Compile python + modules for IOS
 #.
 Create an Xcode project and link your source code
 #.
 Customize

-This process has been tested with Xcode 6.1

 Prerequisites
 -------------